 These are also referred to as Non-Hosted Payment Gateways.

-- Smooth & Seamless Payment Experience: Since prospective buyers are not redirected outside the store site, these gateways always win the battle of providing a better user experience.
+- Smooth & Seamless Payment Experience: Since prospective buyers are not redirected outside the store site, these gateways always win the battle of providing better user experience.

 - Mobile Friendly: They are fast in request and response handling, thus favoring the mobile frenzy buying population.